Shadows of generalised Hayward spacetimes : in vacuum and with plasma: Conclusion

-We have studied the dependence of the shadow radius on the metric parameters for all the spacetimes and also noted their deviation from the Schwarzschild BH shadow, which occurs for $(\sigma=1,\kappa=0)$.
-This analysis is essential in the context of BH mimickers where certain choices of metric parameters can result in non-singular spacetimes producing shadow radii that are indistinguishable from those of a Schwarzschild BH.
-We have noticed that for the Hayward regular BH, the shadow radius closely matches with that of the Schwarzschild BH for small values of $\kappa$, as shown in Fig.(\ref{fig:HBH_shadow}).
-Similarly, for the Damour-Solodukhin wormhole, the shadow radius approaches that of the Schwarzschild BH as $\sigma \rightarrow 1$, as seen in Fig.(\ref{fig:DS_shadow}).
-However, the shadows of both these geometries begin to deviate from the Schwarzschild shadow as $\kappa$ increases for the Hayward regular BH and as $\sigma$ becomes smaller for the Damour-Solodukhin wormhole.
-This is expected, as in these limits of metric parameters, the differences in the metric of these geometries become more pronounced from a Schwarzschild BH.
+We have studied the dependence of shadow radius on the metric parameters for all spacetimes and plotted their deviation from the Schwarzschild BH shadow, corresponding to $(\sigma = 1, \kappa = 0)$.
+This analysis is especially relevant in the context of black hole mimickers, where particular parameter choices yield non-singular spacetimes whose shadow radius is nearly indistinguishable from that of a Schwarzschild BH.
+For instance, we observe that the Hayward regular BH yields a shadow radius nearly identical to Schwarzschild's for small $\kappa$ values (see Fig.~\ref{fig:HBH_shadow}).
+Similarly, the Damour-Solodukhin wormhole approaches the Schwarzschild shadow as $\sigma \rightarrow 1$ (Fig.~\ref{fig:DSWH_shadow}).
+However, significant deviations appear as $\kappa$ increases or $\sigma$ decreases, reflecting the growing difference in the underlying geometry from the Schwarzschild case.
+We also observe a notable feature in the most general subclass the Hayward-Damour-Solodukhin (HDS) wormhole where, for certain values of $(\sigma, \kappa)$, the effective potential admits two or three photon spheres.
+Depending on the metric parameters, this potential can exhibit single, double, or even triple peaks.
+We find that the shadow radius of the HDS wormhole increases with $\sigma$ (for fixed $\kappa$) and decreases with increasing $\kappa$ (for fixed $\sigma$).
+In contrast, all remaining wormhole and BH solutions possess a single photon sphere.